bva-shopify-discounts/32degrees/README.md

 2. When running specs, make sure you have run `ruby build_line_items.rb` first as the master file is used in tests.
 3. The Shopify Script Editor has a character limit.
 This is the other reason for the ruby build script.
 It will remove all commented out lines from the generated file.
+4. Remember to always rerun `ruby build_line_items.rb` before copying and pasting `line_items_discount_script.rb` into the shopify admin if you make any changes in the project folder.

 ## Technologies Used